Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 Arene will monitor the development of generative artificial intelligence and AI-assisted technologies and update this guidance as necessary.

-Recommendations for the organisational level of universities of applied sciences
+Recommendations for the organizational level of universities of applied sciences

-At the organisation’s management level, universities of applied sciences must enable responsible use of AI tools for teachers, staff and students.
-Instructions must be prepared regarding the use of AI tools and their use must be encouraged primarily by the tools offered by the organisation.
+At the organization’s management level, universities of applied sciences must enable the responsible use of AI tools for teachers, staff and students.
+Instructions must be prepared regarding the use of AI tools and their use must be encouraged primarily by the tools offered by the organization.

 Universities of applied sciences must take the following into account when using artificial intelligence:

-- Ethical principles: In the use of artificial intelligence tools, fairness, equality and respect for others must be realised.
+- Ethical principles: In the use of artificial intelligence tools, fairness, equality and respect for others must be realized.

 - Responsibility: Artificial intelligence tools must promote students’ learning and the development of working life skills.